PennChopMicrobiomeProgram/PCMP_ITS_pipeline/README.md

 ## How to run
 - Create a project directory, e.g. `/scr1/users/tuv/ITS_Run1`
 - Copy the files from this repository into that directory
-- Edit `config.yml` so that it suits your project.
+- Edit `project_config.yml` so that it suits your project.
 In particular,
   - **all: project_dir**: Path to the project directory, e.g. `"/scr1/users/tuv/ITS_Run1"`
   - **all: mux_dir**: Directory containing multiplexed Illumina sequencing reads, which does not have to be in the project directory, e.g. `"/path/to/mux_files"`; if samples are already demultiplexed, just fill in demux_dir
   - **all: demux_dir**: Leave blank if want to demultiplex using this pipeline; otherwise, the directory containing demultiplexed R1/R2 read pairs, which does not have to be in the project directory
-  - **all: threads**: Number of threads to use
   - **all: mapping_file**: Mapping file of samples with barcode information for demultiplexing
   - **all: forward_direction**: TRUE/FALSE for using forward/reverse read for this pipeline
   - **demux: mismatch**: Number of allowable basepair mismatches on barcode sequence for demultiplexing